wsporto/typesql/README.md

 # Project status

-**WARNING:** This is an WIP experimental project.
+**WARNING:** This is a WIP experimental project.
 It is under active development and its API can change.

 Issues reports and feature requests are welcome.